Wind shear: Thermal wind

 where the φ are geopotential height fields with φ_{1} > φ_{0}, f is the Coriolis parameter, and k is the upward-pointing unit vector in the vertical direction.
 The thermal wind equation does not determine the wind in the tropics.
 Since f is small or zero, such as near the equator, the equation reduces to stating that ∇(φ_{1} − φ_{0}) is small.

 This equation basically describes the existence of the jet stream, a westerly current of air with maximum wind speeds close to the tropopause which is (even though other factors are also important) the result of the temperature contrast between equator and pole.

 Effects on tropical cyclones

 Tropical cyclones are, in essence, heat engines that are fueled by the temperature gradient between the warm tropical ocean surface and the colder upper atmosphere.
 Tropical cyclone development requires relatively low values of vertical wind shear so that their warm core can remain above their surface circulation center, thereby promoting intensification.
-Vertical wind shear tears up the "machinery" of the heat engine causing it to break down.
 Strongly sheared tropical cyclones weaken as the upper circulation is blown away from the low-level center.